-6 For greater certainty, interconnection rates may be commercially negotiated between suppliers of public telecommunications networks or services.
+5 For greater certainty, interconnection rates may be commercially negotiated between suppliers of public telecommunications networks or services.

-- (a) a reference interconnection offer approved by the Party's telecommunications regulatory body or any other interconnection offer containing the rates, terms and conditions that the major supplier offers generally to suppliers of public telecommunications services; - (b) the terms and conditions of an interconnection agreement that is in effect; or - (c) a new interconnection agreement through commercial negotiation. - 5.
+- (c) on a timely basis, and on terms and conditions (including technical standards and specifications) and at cost-oriented rates that are transparent, reasonable, having regard to economic feasibility, and sufficiently unbundled so that the supplier of public telecommunications networks or services of the other Party need not pay for network components or facilities that it does not require for the services to be provided; and - (d) upon request, at points in addition to the network termination points offered to the majority of suppliers of public telecommunications networks and services, subject to charges that reflect the cost of construction of necessary additional facilities. - 4.
+Each Party shall ensure that a major supplier in its territory provides suppliers of public telecommunications services of the other Party with the opportunity to interconnect their facilities and equipment with those of the major supplier through at least one of the following options: - (a) a reference interconnection offer or any other interconnection offer containing the rates, terms and conditions that the major supplier offers generally to suppliers of public telecommunications services; - (b) the terms and conditions of an interconnection agreement that is in effect; or - (c) a new interconnection agreement through commercial negotiation. - 5.
 Each Party shall ensure that the procedures applicable for interconnection to a major supplier are made publicly available. - 6.
-Each Party shall ensure that a major supplier in its territory makes publicly available either its interconnection agreements or reference interconnection offer or any other interconnection offer.
+Each Party shall ensure that a major supplier in its territory makes publicly available either its interconnection agreements or reference interconnection offer or any interconnection offer.

-Article 10: Provisioning and Pricing of Leased Circuit Services
+Article 10 Provisioning and Pricing of Leased Circuit Services

-Each Party shall ensure that a major supplier in its territory provides suppliers of public telecommunications networks or services of another Party with leased circuit services that are public telecommunications services, on a timely basis, and on terms and conditions and at rates that are reasonable, non-discriminatory, and transparent.
+Each Party shall ensure that a major supplier in its territory provides suppliers of public telecommunications networks or services of the other Party with leased circuit services that are public telecommunications services, on a timely basis, and on terms and conditions and at rates that are reasonable, non-discriminatory and transparent.

-Article 11: Co-location
+Article 11 Co-location

-- 1. Each Party shall ensure that a major supplier which has control over essential facilities in its territory allows suppliers of public telecommunications networks or services of another Party physical co-location of their equipment necessary for interconnection on a timely basis, and on terms and conditions (including technical feasibility and space availability where applicable) and at rates that are reasonable, non-discriminatory, and transparent. - Where physical co-location is not practical for technical reasons or because of space limitations, each Party shall endeavour to ensure that a major supplier in its territory provides an alternative solution, on a timely basis, and on terms and conditions and at rates that are reasonable, non-discriminatory, and transparent.

-3. A Party may determine, in accordance with its laws and regulations, which premises owned or controlled by major suppliers in its territory are subject to paragraphs 1 and 2, having regard to factors such as the state of competition in the market where co-location is required, and whether such premises can feasibly be economically or technically substituted in order to provide a competing service.
+- 1. Each Party shall ensure that a major supplier which has control over essential facilities in its territory provides suppliers of public telecommunications networks or services of the other Party physical co-location of their equipment necessary for interconnection on a timely basis, and on terms and conditions (including technical feasibility and space availability where applicable) and at rates that are reasonable, non-discriminatory and transparent. - 2.
+Where physical co-location is not practical for technical reasons or because of space limitations, each Party shall endeavour to ensure that a major supplier in its territory provides an alternative solution such as facilitating virtual co-location, based on a generally available offer, on a timely basis, and on terms and conditions and at rates that are reasonable, non-discriminatory and transparent. - 3.
+A Party may determine, in accordance with its laws and regulations, which premises owned or controlled by major suppliers in its territory are subject to paragraphs 1 and 2, having regard to factors such as the state of competition in the market where co-location is required, and whether such premises can feasibly be economically or technically substituted in order to provide a competing service. - 4.
+If a Party does not require that a major supplier offer co-location at certain premises, it nonetheless shall allow service suppliers to request that those premises be offered for co-location consistent with paragraph 1, without prejudice to the Party's decision on such a request.

-Article 12: Independent Telecommunications Regulatory Body
+Article 12 Independent Telecommunications Regulatory Body